armetiz/node-simple-daemon/README.markdown

 Forked from: https://github.com/frodwith/node-init

-Add synchronous method & fix logging problem.
+Add synchronous method & fix a logging problem.

+As documentation for [daemon.node](https://github.com/indexzero/daemon.node) says : As of v0.6, node.js has not been fork-safe.
+What this means for you is that **all daemonization should happen on the first tick and not as part of an asynchronous action**.

 For the impatient
 -----------------